Three Little Pigs Retrospective

-The Three Little Pigs retro focuses on the state, quality, and challenges of products and agile projects, all through the lens of a classic fairy tale.
+The Three Little Pigs retrospective focuses on the state, quality, and challenges of products and agile projects, all through the lens of a classic fairy tale.

 Everyone knows the story of the three little pigs, but just in case it’s slipped your mind, here’s a quick refresher: three pigs each build houses to protect themselves against the big bad wolf.
 Each one uses a different material.
 The final pig’s material of choice—bricks—is the only one to withstand the wolf’s attack.